SugunaK14/Suguna-K/README.md

 For each question, we’ll want to generate the correct HTML, and so our first step is to create an array to hold the list of possible answers.

-At this point, we want to build out our showResults function to loop over the answers, check them, and show the results.
+At this point, we want to build out our resultscreen function to loop over the answers, check them, and show the results.

 First, we select all the answer containers in our quiz’s HTML.
 Then we’ll create variables to keep track of the user’s current answer and the total number of correct answers.

 Now we can loop through each question and check the answers.

-Once the answer-checking loop is finished, we can show how many questions the user got right:
+Once the answer-checking loop is finished, we can show how many questions the user got right.

+ Thank You